 - 27 Oct 2015 - UNOSD co-organized a workshop for the Middle East and Central Asia region on National Development Strategies and Plans

 - 7 Jul 2015 - UNOSD hosted an Expert Group Meeting on Ecosystem Conservation and Sustainable Development in SIDS

 - 26 Jun 2015 - Head of UNOSD, Dr. Yoon attended Annual Conference 2015 themed embracing a New Era of Eco-Civilization

-The 4th meeting of the Steering Committee of UNOSD took place on 31 March 2015 at the United Nations Headquarters, New York.
+The 5th meeting of the Steering Committee of UNOSD took place on 2 May 2016.
 The meeting was attended by the representatives of Republic of Korea, Ministry of Environment, City of Incheon, UN Department of Economic and Social Affairs and UNOSD.
 Read more

 - International Symposium on Sustainable Cities: Empowering Local Governments through Capacity Building and Knowledge Sharing 17-19 April 2014

 - Sustainable Development Transition Forum 9-11 April 2014